karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 ## The sequencing data

-Next we will copy the sequence dat to your own `Data` folder.
+Next you will copy the sequence data to your own `Data` folder.
 So everyone will have their own copy.
 The sequencing data can be found from `Data` folder under the course `scratch` folder.
-There are three different versions of the data (slightly different library preparation protocols) and to make things interesting, you can choose whether you want the _half_ or _quarter_ version of the data.
-So list the content of our `Data` folder and only copy one set of R1 and R2 reads (either _quarter_ or _half_).
+List the content of our `Data` folder and only copy the R1 and R2 reads.
 The command `cp` will copy the files to a speficified location, so make sure you have the `.` at the end (`.` means "here").

 ```bash